-NCUWC’s Streamside Stewards Program (SSP) is the organization’s keystone effort.
-We work primarily with private property owners along Mt Scott, Kellogg, River Forest, Boardman and Rinearson Creeks and their tributaries.
-Through the program we work with landowners without charge to survey site conditions, identify existing plants and habitat, and develop a restoration plan for the site, and conduct restoration for up to five years.
+Our Streamside Stewards Program works with willing private property owners along Mt Scott, Kellogg, River Forest, Boardman and Rinearson Creeks and their tributaries.
+We survey site conditions, and develop a restoration plan for the site, and conduct restoration for up to five years.
 Contact us if you are interested

 The Council provides weed control and native vegetation planting along the creek.
 This service is available to streamside properties with good habitat potential to the to the extent our grant funds stretch; when funding is limited, we ask property owners to contribute part of the cost.
 We often have a waiting list.

 Benefits: weed control; native plant installation; reduced erosion; increased shade along the creek which decreases the water temperature of the creek, helping the fish survive and thrive; and improved habitat for fish and wildlife.
 These restoration efforts entice birds, fish and other wildlife to return to the site.
 This also improves water quality flowing into the Willamette River, which is important in the low water summer and autumn months.
 And you’ll learn about watershed restoration!